Saatvik-Lochan/WebGestureCapture/README.md

 Take a look at [`main.ts`](/src/main.ts) and [`demonstration/main.ts`](/src/demonstration/main.ts) for a basic template on how to use the other VR functionality the project provides.

+Take a look at [this](https://developer.oculus.com/documentation/web/browser-remote-debugging/) for information on debugging browser based VR content.

+This project uses [ThreeJS](https://threejs.org/) and [typescript](https://www.typescriptlang.org/).